cse110-sp21-group29/cse110-sp21-group29/specs/adrs/FirstADR.md

 * Good, because logins/passwords.
 * Good, because add some level of security/privacy on our BuJo.
+* Good, because users can switch between mobile/desktop seamlessly and data will be transferred
 * Bad, because more time is needed to set up the log in properly.

 ### Cookies